tom-gilbertsons-lab/bandit-data-modelling/README.md

     "PostTreat_Dun"       4          96         100

+PSIS-LOO asks 'how well does each model predict unseen data better (without penalising for additional parameters)?'.
+But though Post-Op Dundee patients have different parameters, on average, than eg Healthy Controls; given our sample sizes and intrapatient variability a new post-op patient's parameters wouldn't be predictable from other post-op patients.
+So in our dataset we find PSIS-LOO gives almost all pareto k-values > 0.7 (also PSIS-LOO (& WAIC); both CV approximations, are very close to crude mean of the likelihoods- see `model_comparisons.mat`).
-If PSIS-LOO asks 'how well does each model predict unseen data better; but without penalising for additional parameters'; that's great but we are asking 'which model generated this data?'
+We don't need to ask LOO-CV (and can't, we don't have time to re run LOO-CV)- we are asking 'which model generated this data?'
 Or 'of the cognitive algorithms that are our best guess, when we offer them up to the data, which describes the data best?
-PSIS-LOO (& WAIC); both CV approximations, are very close to crude mean of the likelihoods (see `model_comparisons.mat`).

-So Post-Op Dundee patients have different parameters, on average, than eg Healthy Controls; but given our sample sizes and intrapatient variability a new post-op patient's parameters wouldn't be predictable from other post-op patients.

 As per Wilson & Collins 2019, have included the BIC (Bayes Information Criterion) and the LPT (Liklihood per trial) as suggested by the authoritative 'Ten Simple Rules....' https://doi.org/10.7554/eLife.49547